Your Power To Protect The Beasts

 More than Meets the Eye

 Just like the Transformers, there is more to the beasts at the zoo than meets the eye.
-Take a look below to learn more about the beasts you’ll see on the BEAST POWER trail;
+Take a look below and learn more about some of Taronga’s beasts!

 Ostrich